LOUD VILLAGE with Kirk Fox, Brody Stevens, Moshe Kasher, Neal Brennan, Jerrod Carmichael and Allen Strickland Williams

 Kirk Fox is an actor, writer, producer and award-winning stand-up comedian.
-He plays Detective Donovan in the new series Rush Hour which premieres March 31st on CBS.
+He played Detective Donovan in the series Rush Hour on CBS.
 Fox was the host of the syndicated daytime conflict talk show The Test and had a recurring role on NBC’s hit comedy Parks and Recreation as Sewage Joe.
-Other recent acting credits include playing Mr. March on Nickelodeon’s How to Rock, the TBS comedy, Who Gets the Last Laugh?, and a guest appearance on NBC’s Community.
+Other recent acting credits include Nickelodeon’s How to Rock, the TBS comedy, Who Gets the Last Laugh?, and a guest appearance on NBC’s Community.
 Fox’s extensive television background includes multiple appearances on The Tonight Show, Conan, as well as his own Comedy Central Presents.
 His experience is not only limited to television, though.
 Fox has also built an impressive list of silver screen credits including Forgetting Sarah Marshall, The Postman, Post Grad, The Patriot and Wyatt Earp.
-A Southern Californian all his life, Fox originally hails from San Diego.
-A one-time professional tennis player and avid golfer, Fox currently lives in Los Angeles.